Straight to the Point

 - Dimensions: 8.5 x 12.1 x 11 inches

-- Temperature range: 105℉ to 400℉
+- Temperature range: 105 to 400℉

 - Time range: 1 to 60 minutes

-- Presets: Airfry, roast, reheat, dehydrate
+- Settings/presets: Air fry, roast, reheat, dehydrate

 - Type: Basket-style

-The Best Air Fryer with a See-Through Window
+The Best Air Fryer With a See-Through Window

 Instant Pot Vortex Plus 6-Quart ClearCook Air Fryer